EEEManchester/vicon_bridge/README.md

 ## TODO:
-expand the provided z calibration to x and y
+- Expand the provided z calibration to x and y - done HP 4/03/19
+- Test the new calibration service

 -----